mmoreram/GearmanBundle/README.md

 * addTaskHighBackground : Add a high priority background task to be run in parallel
 * addTaskLowBackground : Add a low priority background task to be run in parallel
 * runTasks : Run a list of tasks in parallel

+##Contribute

+All code is Symfony2 Code formatted, so every pull request must validate phpcs standards.
+You should read [Symfony2 coding standards](http://symfony.com/doc/current/contributing/code/standards.html) and install [this](https://github.com/opensky/Symfony2-coding-standard) CodeSniffer to check all code is validated.

+There is also a policy for contributing to this project.
+All pull request must be all explained step by step, to make us more understandable and easier to merge pull request.
+All new features must be tested with PHPUnit.